MolBIFFM/diana/README.md

 spectrometry data.

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks for the contextualization of differential post-translational modification relating mass spectrometry data with protein-protein interactions and protein annotation.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks to contextualize differential post-translational modification, combining mass spectrometry data with protein-protein interactions as well as protein annotation.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by proteins associated with relatively large measurements or proteins